TO: All Chancellor's Office Employees

 - Requires the State Auditor to protect your identity (except from law enforcement)

-Last year alone, the State Auditor's Whistleblower Hotline received 2,163 complaints or inquiries.
+In 2016 alone, 2,098 allegations of wrongdoing by state employees and members of the public were reported.
+These complaints triggered investigations that have revealed millions of dollars in wasteful spending, such as: complaints or inquiries.
 These complaints triggered investigations that have revealed millions of dollars in wasteful spending, such as:

 HOW TO REPORT